IyesGames/minewars/doc/src/gameplay/economy.md

 of resources.
 They are awarded to the city of the region the tile belongs to.

 This is a one-time action.
-After harvesting, the tile is converted to **Destroyed Land** and produces no more resources for the remainder of the game.
+After harvesting, the tile is converted to **Foundation** and produces no more resources for the remainder of the game.

 The player must own both the tile and the city whose region it belongs to.